X3I/poketwo.com/pokemon/eevee.md

 ### Hidden Abilities

-Eeveelutions can obtain their HA with Eevee having either the ‘Run Away’ or ‘Adaptability’ abilities.
+Eeveelutions can obtain their HA with Eevee having either the ‘Run Away' or ‘Adaptability' abilities.